 As with most cleaning conundrums, there are many different schools of thought regarding how to clean Kool Aid from carpet.
 So rather than present you with one option and pledge that it will always work, we’ve got several different ideas you can try.
 If one doesn’t work, try another.
 Don’t let that stubborn stain get the best of you!

 And before you read on, remember that the first step in removing a wet stain is always to blot.
 Don’t scrub down—simply pat and lift up.
 This will keep the stain from burrowing further into the fibers.
 You should also work from the outside toward the center, to prevent spreading.
 If the stain is dry, you can try blotting, but it probably won’t do much good.
 Now—let’s learn how to clean Kool Aid from carpet!

 Method #1: Ice Water

-Begin by spraying the stain with ice water.
+If you are attempting to get dried kool aid out of carpet, begin by spraying the stain with ice water.
 Then, cover it with borax.
 Moisten a cloth with cold water and lay that on top of the borax.
 Using a spoon, gently press on the cloth (working from the outside in toward the middle).
 Blot and repeat as necessary until the cloth comes away clean.
 Spray with water to rinse and blot again to remove excess water and borax.
 Leave a towel on top afterward, pressed down with something heavy (like a book), for several hours.
 Finally, leave it to air dry and vacuum once completely dried.